-As such, the impacted counties along the coast are some of the long-established and most-visited tourist destinations.
+As such, the impacted counties along the coast are some of the long-established and mostvisited tourist destinations.
 11.9 percent of the employment in Aransas County and 7.0 percent in Galveston County is directly connected to travel and tourism.
 Retail, hospitality, and entertainment are venues that contribute to the local community as well as overall state employment and business tax revenue.
 In 2017, the Gulf Coast region of Texas provided jobs to over 4.5 million people.
-The coast region of Texas provided jobs to over 4.5 million people.